Sustainable Cooks

 frozen pucks of swiss chard on a beige plate

 Swiss chard is a versatile vegetable that grows easily in most home gardens.
-When you have more than you can use at once, try your hand at freezing swiss chard for the ultimate meal prep hack.
+When you have more than you can use at once, try your hand at freezing Swiss chard for the ultimate meal prep hack.

 Can You Freeze Swiss Chard?

 Yes, it’s definitely possible to freeze chard!
 Having a freezer stash of prepped and ready-to-use frozen swiss chard is a delicious insurance policy for lots of dishes.

-Throw some into a Gluten-Free Quiche, Instant Pot Tortellini Soup, Vegetarian Breakfast Casserole, or Creamy White Bean Soup, and go live your best life.
+You have lots of options for how to freeze it.
 I find it easiest to freeze in ice cube trays, on baking sheets, or in silicone trays for smaller and easy-to-use portions.
-I’ve even used these silicone egg molds that are for making Instant Pot Egg Bites.

 Yes, but it depends on how you want to use it and how quickly.
 If you plan to use the frozen chard within a few weeks, there is no need to blanch it first.